interpreters/pypreprocessor/README.md

 * resume: Return after a file is preprocessed and can preprocess a next file if true.
 Default is false
 * save: Save preprocessed code if true.
 Default is true
 * overload: Any defines added to the preprocessor will overload existing defines.
 Default is false
+* quiet: no warning about ununderstood directives or missing #indef

 ```python
 pypreprocessor.input = 'inputFile.py'